 See the One Day Cob House video

-Go here to see pics from
+Go here to see pics from the 2020 workshop in

 La Manzanilla, Mexico